 Program overview

 The Digital Music Production program is an intensive, one-year full-time certificate program tailored for aspiring music producers and composers.
-This program equips students with the necessary skills to thrive in various sectors, including recording, film, television, gaming, advertising, and multimedia.
-Students will have access to their own mobile production studio and industry-standard music production software, allowing them to gain hands-on experience in both home and professional studio environments.
+This program equips students with the skills necessary to thrive in various industries, including recording, film, television, gaming, advertising, and multimedia.
+Students will gain hands-on experience using their own mobile production studio and industry-standard music production software, preparing them for a successful career in the evolving music landscape.

-The Digital Music Production program spans a minimum of one year and is delivered on a full-time basis.
+The Digital Music Production program spans a minimum of one year and is delivered in a full-time, in-person format.
 Classes commence in September and are scheduled five nights a week from 6:00 PM to 10:00 PM, Monday to Friday.
 The program is divided into three 14-week terms, with short breaks in between each term.
 Key features of the program structure include:

 • Two groups of a maximum of 16 students per cohort.